“No matter what has happened in your past, that should not dictate your future.” Image: Unsplash / Dylan Gillis

 “With the rise of corporate social responsibility, we’ve seen a massive change in employers’ attitudes towards people with convictions.
 They are recognising that diversity is really important for their businesses.”

-How long does a criminal record last and how can you find out what’s on it?
+How can you find out what’s on your criminal record??

 Finding out what is on your criminal record will really help when it comes to knowing what you will need to disclose to a potential employer.
 The name of an offence or conviction may be different to what you think you were charged with initially, or in some cases, the same offence can lead to multiple convictions.
 This information will also enable you to find out how long the conviction will stay on your record.